Bariatric surgery refers to a variety of

 - Laparascopic gastric bypass: A surgery to reduce the size of the stomach.

-- Intragastric baloon: An inflatable, implantable medical device placed in the stomach that helps patients feel full faster.
+- Intragastric balloon: An inflatable, implantable medical device placed in the stomach that helps patients feel full faster.

 - Revisional bariatric surgery: A surgery for weight regain or poor weight loss that follows a previous surgery.
 This procedure is performed when initial surgery did not produce desired results or when complications develop from a previous weight loss surgery.

-- Advanced non-invasive procedures: Includes endoscopic suturing (stiches made using a device inserted through the esophagus) as well as endoscopic management of surgical complications, like re-tightening the stomach pouch after bariatric surgery.
+- Advanced non-invasive procedures: Includes endoscopic suturing (stitches made using a device inserted through the esophagus) as well as endoscopic management of surgical complications, like re-tightening the stomach pouch after bariatric surgery.

 Diagnosis & Treatment